Apply Now for Semester 1, 2025/26

 Please note the following key dates:

-This programme was enabled by funding from the National Forum for the Enhancement of Teaching & Learning in Higher Education as part of the Strategic Alignment of Teaching and Learning Enhancement Funding in Higher Education Call 2019.
+This programme, provided by the Teaching & Learning Unit, Office of the Vice President Academic Affairs & Registrar, was enabled through funding from the National Forum for the Enhancement of Teaching & Learning in Higher Education as part of the Strategic Alignment of Teaching and Learning Enhancement Funding Call 2019.

 What support is available to engage with the programme?